AntonisGkortzis/UnitTestingDemoProject/README.md

 The repository is connected to two different **code coverage** analysis tools, [CodeCov](https://codecov.io/) and [Coveralls](https://coveralls.io/).
 Both code coverage services provide badges with the coverage percentages.

 ### CodeCov
 Code coverage reports provided by CodeCov is available on the repository page in the CodeCov website.
-The analysis is executed after each sucessfull TravisCI build.
+The analysis is executed after each successfully TravisCI build.

 The command for triggering the code coverage analysis should be placed in the ```.travis.yml``` as illustrated below
 ```